 or Jon Stewarts here,

 that "the widow in Portsmouth is no different from the widow of Buenos Aires."
-Finally, it's meant to be responsible with the money it receives - although it had to fork out £50,000 of license money on a fine after a phone-in scandal.
+Finally, it's meant to be responsible with the money it receives - although it had to fork out £50,000 of licence money on a fine after a phone-in scandal.
+They've recently been criticised for paying out-going exectives much more than what was stated in their contract.
 Which paled in comparison with the £90 million

 that it later blew on an unworkable digital video archiving system.
 Ouch.